saleor/saleor-docs/docs/api-process/check-out.md

 ### `available shipping methods`

-The `CHECKOUT` object contains several fields.

-The `available shipping methods` is one of these fields (this is an optional step, only for items which require shipping).
+The `CHECKOUT` object contains several fields, one of them is the `available shipping methods`.
+This is an optional step, only for items which require shipping.

 Each shipping method on the list in this field has a unique id.
 If the items in the cart require shipment, the user will select the shipping method.

-To allow a user to effectively select a specific shipping method (to create a shipping in this checkout) you need to run the following operation: `checkout shipping method update`.
+To allow a user to effectively select a specific shipping method (to create a shipping for this checkout) you need to run the following operation: `checkout shipping method update`.

 This operation has two parameters: